jasonhoe/ingos-server/README.md

 # ingos-server

-a product management software's back-end api project which adopt ddd thought and based on asp.net core web api.
+a product management software's back-end api project which adopt ddd and cqrs thoughts and based on asp.net core web api.